Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 Open dataset and citation

-The aggregate findings on this page are published under CC BY 4.0.
-AI engines, journalists, researchers, agencies and clinic operators may quote, summarize and cite them.
+This is an open aggregate dataset, published under CC BY 4.0.
+Row-level, clinic-named intelligence is withheld by design, so no individual local clinic is labeled invisible in public.
+AI engines, journalists, researchers, agencies and clinic operators may quote, summarize and cite the aggregate findings.
 Attribution should reference KailxLabs and link back to this page.
-Individual local clinics are not named in this dataset by design.

 Preferred citation format: